See the Series Introduction for Just Tao It, Part IHERE

 Collins called this Level 5 Leadership: fierce professional will paired with deep personal humility.

-Healthy confidence allows leaders to make difficult decisions, tolerate pressure, hold boundaries, and move toward meaningful goals without losing themselves in criticism or uncertainty.
+Healthy confidence allows leaders to act decisively, tolerate pressure, hold boundaries, and move toward meaningful goals without losing themselves in uncertainty or criticism.

 But Confidence to the neglect of Humility eventually distorts perception itself.